boopsboops/nhamunda-checklist/nhamunda-checklist.md

 #### Measurement and meristic techniques

 Measurements were taken with dial callipers to a precision of 0.1 mm.
 All measurements and counts for symmetrical features were taken from the left side of the specimen.
 For loricariids, morphometric measurements and meristic counts follow <u>Armbruster (2003)</u>, and terminology for lateral plate rows follows Schaefer (1997).
 Counts of cheek plate odontodes included only the long, highly hypertrophied odontodes on the posterior part of the plate.
 The dorsal-fin spinelet is included as a spine, and the nuchal plate is not included in the predorsal plate row count.
 Terminology of colour pattern follows <u>Kottelat and Freyhof (2007)</u>.<!--Unless otherwise stated, measurements are expressed as percentages of standard length (SL) or head length (HL).--> The symbolic codes for institutional resource collections follows <u>Sabaj Pérez (2013)</u>.
+We kept terminology partially consistent with original authors, e.g. *Farlowella*.

 #### Molecular methods